How to get citizenship in Turkey by investing in property

 Valuation report: your property will be assessed for fair market value.
 This can be done by an authorised valuation firm (we can help with this).
 The report can be done before or after purchase.

 Certificate of Compliance: the applicant must obtain this certificate from the Foreign Cadastre.
-The valuation report, title deed and proof of fund transfer must be taken to the local office, who will scan the documents into the central system. the compliance certificate will be issued if all the criteria are met.
+The valuation report, Turkish title deed and proof of fund transfer must be taken to the local office, who will scan the documents into the central system. the compliance certificate will be issued if all the criteria are met.
 The process takes around a week.

 Residence Permit application: Once you've received the compliance certificate, you can apply for a residence permit. the FICO office can streamline this process.
 You'll need the same documents as for a tourist's residence permit, along with the compliance certificate.
 Applicants who qualify will receive a permit valid for one year.